Definition of Medical Necessity

 - The Plan's medical necessity guidelines described above,

-- The Plan's preauthorization, Centers of Expertise, and Care Coordination requirements (see "Preauthorization, Concurrent Review, and Care Coordination"),
+- The Plan's preauthorization and Centers of Expertise requirements (see "Preauthorization, Concurrent Review, and Retrospective Review"),

 - The Plan's Allowable Charge provisions, and